probprog/CSCS-summer-school-2017/README.md

 ```

 Depending on the terminal you use, you can either right click on the link `http://0.0.0.0:8888/` to open it in a web browser or just directly type it into the address bar a web browser.
+On Windows, please use the link `http://localhost:8888/` instead.

 You should now see a web browser window such as this: